HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 I'm never through with bliss, stalkin' what you do
 I'm never through with you

-Omnipresent subject, no obvious criminal ties (?)
+Omnipresent subject, no criminal ties (?)
 Gouge my eyes, gouge my heart, let me die
 Let me run for the night, let me show you sparks
-Your eyes shine, access or no access ain't no try subliminal lies
+Your eyes shine, access or no access ain't no try subliminal lies check the time in my mind

 cast on the net, coded sys, by now you are mine (?)